 A large number of businesses in the small-to-medium enterprise (SME) market segment are reporting revenue losses following the global economic downturn.
 Due to this, the ATO has stepped up their engagement and compliance focussed losses programs and campaigns.
 To ensure losses are incurred and used in accordance with the tax law, the ATO is helping SMEs to understand their obligations and deal with non-compliance by reviewing and auditing higher risk cases.
-As part of the ATO’s revenue loss initiative for 2011, the ATO is undertaking the following campaign activities:
+As part of the ATO’s revenue loss initiative for 2011, the ATO is undertaking the following:

 Pre-lodgment awareness campaign

 The ATO is writing to selected SME companies (via their tax agent) with carried forward losses in their 2009 income tax return.
 These letters provide educational guidance about common issues associated with revenue losses.